jlouis/graphql-erlang/README.md

 work is definitely needed, but in general new functionality should be provided together with a test case that demonstrates the new functionality.

+We have the *dungeon* schema which loosely reflects a MUD schema for use in a game.
+It is used to test for regressions in the GraphQL specification, and to test for breakage of backwards compatibility.